Kitchen Exhaust Fan

-For example, since my kitchen is 350 square feet, I would need a fan that must exhaust at least 700 CFM of air flow.
+For example, since my kitchen is 350 square feet, I would need a fan that must exhaust at least 700 CFM of airflow.
 My fan can do that on its middle speed, and the highest speed produces the massive 1,100 CFM of air movement.

-In today's modern homes sucking that much air out of a house can cause serious back drafting issues if a makeup air inlet is not installed.
-Back drafting can cause deadly carbon monoxide to be drawn back down a chimney or metal vent pipe and/or smoke or smoke odors from fireplaces.
+In today's modern homes that are well sealed for energy reasons, sucking that much air out of a house can cause serious backdrafting issues if a makeup air inlet is not installed.
+Backdrafting can cause deadly carbon monoxide to be drawn back down a chimney or metal vent pipe and/or smoke or smoke odors from fireplaces.

-That path could be a furnace or water-heater vent, a chimney, or other vent that is open to the atmosphere.
+That path could be a furnace or water-heater vent, a chimney, or another vent that is open to the atmosphere.
 Installing a makeup-air vent solves this problem in almost all cases as outside air can easily flow through this device into the home.

-Before you buy a kitchen exhaust fan, it is always a good idea to get the written installation instructions from the manufacturer.
+Before you buy a kitchen exhaust fan, it's always a good idea to get the written installation instructions from the manufacturer.
 These documents will often contain sizing guidelines as well as detailed step-by-step methods the manufacturer wants you to follow to keep the warranty in force.

 Resist the temptation to use smaller ducting for the fan.
 Some people think that the size of the exhaust piping is not that important.
 Believe me, you must use the exact pipe as called for, and be sure that you do not exceed the maximum length of pipe allowed.